namrata3098/-netflix-clone/README.md

+This project is a Netflix clone built with React.js.
+It replicates the core functionality of Netflix, allowing users to browse movies and TV shows, view details, and watch trailers.
+The app utilizes the TMDb API for fetching movie data and provides a sleek, user-friendly interface reminiscent of the original Netflix design.
+It showcases my skills in front-end development, including React.js, API integration, and UI/UX design.
+Check out the live demo [here](https://master--netflix-master-clone.netlify.app/)!

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.